Irish Water Spaniel

 With any rescue dog, there are specific ways that you should care for them to ensure that they are happy, healthy, and thriving.
 The Irish water dog is relatively easy to care for, but it is still important to consider certain factors.
 Adopting a puppy or a full-grown dog as a pet is a big choice, but these tips should easily prepare you.

-As an adult, this spaniel needs about 1.5 to 2.5 cups each day, but the total amount should be divided into two meals.
+As an adult, this spaniel needs about 1.5 to 2.5 cups each day.
+But the total amount should be divided into two meals.

 Maintenance and Grooming

 One of the advantages of the breed is that it doesn’t shed very much.
 However, it still requires consistent care.
 With some gentle brushing and regular cleaning of the ears and nails, care can be done on a weekly basis.
-The breed is known for the hypoallergenic coat, but you’ll need to start with trimming every two months to keep it neat.
+The breed is known for the hypoallergenic coat, but you’ll need to trim every two months to keep it neat.
 If you aren’t taking care of this coat yourself, take this pup to an experienced groomer.

 As long as the Irish water spaniel gets enough exercise during their day, they will be easy to train.
 They are eager to make their owner happy, and they like to work hard to show their intelligence.
 The sessions should be fun and engaging, and they will respond to positive reinforcement throughout the training.